jecombe/NFTGuessr/README.md

 Internal function to mint NFTs with location data and associated fees.

-1. Cehck if `data.length` is good.
+1. Check if `data.length` is good.
 2. Loop through the `data` array.
 3. Increment counter `tokenId`
 4. Create struct `Location` with encrypted value. (`euint32`).